 Updated: Oct 14

 Once you’ve made it through your yoga teacher training (which let’s face it, is life altering!) you’re ready to go out into the world as a QUALIFIED YOGA TEACHER!
 And now you feel like you’ve forgotten everything you’ve learned and feel terrified!

-As a yoga teacher and virtual assistant, I know the challenges of running a business, especially when you're starting out!
+As a yoga teacher and virtual assistant, I know the challenges of running a business, especially when you're starting out.
 Let me hold your hand through this little minefield.
-I promise nothing’s too scary but it’s a important to get things organised from beginning.
+I promise nothing’s too scary but it’s a important to get things organised from the beginning.
 (N.B.
 Being UK based, some of my information is specific to this country, so please make sure that you check the specifics where you live.)

-Despite a no doubt thorough and wonderful yoga teacher training, you feel like a deer in headlights!
+Despite, a no doubt, thorough and wonderful yoga teacher training, you feel like a deer in headlights!

 Don’t worry, your feelings are normal and I’m here for you.
 You need to make sure that you've got all the basics covered.
-It will keep you organised and make you feel like you've got your s*** together!
+It will keep you organised and make you feel like you've got your life together!

 Let's have a look at what you need to bare in mind: